notail/data-structures-and-algorithms-in-python/README.md

-# learn_python
+# Data structures and algorithms in python
-learn python, data structure and algorithm
+Learn data structure and algorithm in python